neonmoe/servers/README.md

 The "storage" pi, mostly just serving big files with caddy.

 ### Services
-- caddy (serving big files)
+- caddy (serving big files and the status page, sylveon.neon.moe)
-- netdata (monitor.sylveon.neon.moe, for monitoring)
+- netdata (for monitoring, monitor.sylveon.neon.moe)

 ## Leafeon - Raspberry Pi 3B+
 The "jack of all trades" pi, running all kinds of light loads.